-Napoleon is a well-known traditional cherry, and a typical "bigarreau" or firm-fleshed variety.
+Napoleon is a well-known traditional large white cherry, and a typical "bigarreau" or firm-fleshed variety.
 The flavour is sweet/sharp, tangier than most of the modern varieties, and of very good quality.

-Also unlike the more modern cherry varieties which are typically dark red or black with dark flesh, Napoleon is usually classified as a "white" cherry, on account of its very pale white flesh.
+Also unlike the more modern cherry varieties which are typically dark red or black with dark flesh, Napoleon is usually classified as a white cherry, on account of its pale golden white flesh.

 Please fill in the details below and we will let you know when Napoleon Bigarreau cherry trees are back in stock.

 Delivery period: Pot-grown trees can be delivered from September onwards.
 Bare-root trees can be delivered from mid-November onwards.
 Within those periods you can specify your preferred month of delivery during the checkout process.
 It is best to order as soon as you can to ensure items are reserved for you.

 *Mature size: Height shown is the approximate height of the tree when mature (after 5-10 years), not the height when supplied.
 See photos of trees as supplied.
 Actual mature heights may vary considerably dependent on your local conditions and training and pruning regime.

 Stock availability: Items showing as 'sold out' will probably be available again next season.